CGurity/SDA/en/02-Policies and directives/0201-Introduction-to-policies.md

 * Describes security objectives and strategies.
 * It must cover as many cases as possible in the areas that define it.

-  In addition to these considerations, security policies should be aligned with the mission and vision of the organization, in order to be designed so that they can be applied for long periods of time without requiring any major changes.
+  In addition to these considerations, the security policies should be aligned with the mission and vision of the organization, in order to be designed so that they can be applied for long periods of time without requiring any major changes.
 It is normal for policy reviews to be made only when some of these conditions are met:

 * A long period of time has passed since your last review.
 Normally in the order of the years (e.g., between every 3 and 5 years).
 * There was a security incident which clearly showed that the policy is not effective in a certain scenario and must be reformulated to better face future risks.